 For a culturally rich country like India, which also boasts of one of the most diverse heritages in the world, it is only imperative that steps have been and should be taken to preserve the past to set an example for the future.
 Fortunately, for the current and future generations, there are more than just a handful of museums that curate the best specimens from history to represent our rich heritage.
-Here is, is no particular order, the list of 15 must-visit museums in India.

 Here is the list of 24 Museums in India For Every History Buff!

 The National Museum in Delhi is one of the most iconic museums in India and one of its kind, housing over 200,000 artefacts ranging from the pre-historic to the modern age.
 In fact, not just spanning over these eras, the collection at the museum is spread over a huge number of civilizations and religions.
 In a very rare feature among all the Indian museums, the National Museum houses the National Museum Institute of History of Arts, Conservation and Museology, which offers deemed Masters and Doctoral courses in History of Art, Conservation and Museology.